Yimro/micropython-iot-camera/README.md

 3. A MQTT subscriber, running a python script using the [mqtt-paho](https://pypi.org/project/paho-mqtt/) library.

+4. A TCP server, written in python, receiving and saving images, sending them to e.g. Signal messenger

 I am using a [custom micropython firmware](https://github.com/shariltumin/esp32-cam-micropython-2022) on a ESP32-CAM.
 The ESP32-CAM is responsible for motion detection, capturing images, message & file transfer over MQTT.
 This repository contains the following directories: